ruchisahota/gaia/v1/doc/documentation.md

 # PolicyRule

-## Description
+> Operations: `GET`

 PolicyRule is an internal policy resolution API.
 Services can use this API to retrieve a policy resolution.

 ## Attributes